 The only requirement is to have somewhere (it can be online or locally) a running engine and an account.
 Check out the engine installation guide for more information.

 ENV references the name of your target platform in your config/deploy.yml file.

 If the target doesn't exist, the deploy command will ask you for the information about the platform you want to deploy your site to.
 Then, it will create the site on the Locomotive engine and will update your config/deploy.yml accordingly.

 You can have as many targets (test, …etc) as you want.

 In some cases, you do not want to push the whole site.
 For instance, if you have just modified a single page, you do not need to push the assets too.

 The available resource types are: theme_assets, content_types, content_entries, snippets, pages and site.

-wagon deploy staging
+bundle exec wagon deploy staging -d -e staging